 - Unit Value 6 units

 - Offered by Biology Teaching and Learning Centre

 - ANU College ANU Joint Colleges of Science

 - Course subject Biology

 As computer literacy is central to bioinformatics, it is also central to this course.
-Accordingly, the course includes short sections on computer programming using the Python and R programming languages.
-We further cover advanced work practices employed during bioinformatics research, including code testing and use of version control systems.
-Research topics covered will include techniques for sequence comparison, population and comparative genomics, and transcript analysis.
+Accordingly, the course includes a brief review of the Python programming language.
+We further cover advanced work practices employed during bioinformatics research, including code testing and version control systems.
+Research topics covered will include techniques for sequence comparison, population and comparative genomics.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.